gamc-core/gamc-core/README.md

 # Arquitectura Simbiótica

-A structural architecture defining the conditions under which execution produces irreversible records and systems emerge and persist through history.
+A system where execution produces irreversible records.

 ---

 ## CONTEXT

-This is an exposed system in execution.
+This is a system in execution.

-Arquitectura Simbiótica defines the structural conditions.
+Arquitectura Simbiótica defines the structure.
-ENDO implements them as protocol.
+ENDO implements it as protocol.
-ENDO NODE executes them as runtime.
+ENDO NODE executes it as runtime.

-What is visible are:
+What is visible:

 - irreversible records
 - execution traces
-- recorded history
+- history
-- derived artifacts
+- artifacts

 ---